 It doesn’t take much to tweak your content to fit a geographical area.
 If you’re in Spain, a customer service center in Dallas, Texas, is not as helpful as your local office in Madrid.
 An outlet in Delhi will not be of much use if you’re in London.
 A certain level of assumption is helpful to your end-user.

 Taking it a step further, a customized micro-site, a kind of localized version of your main website, means that the marketing team can promote your service to the demographics’ specific needs.
 For example, how does your product fit with public services in the area?
 How does your service work with the community?
 Giving a personal feel, whatever language you use, will put your brand in the hearts and minds of your audience.

 Think about the images you are using.
 What would your web visitors be more drawn to?

 Generic shots of Middle America won’t speak to the city dwellers of Barcelona, and mountain landscapes of the Scottish Highlands won’t help connect with beach lovers of the South of France.

 A picture says a thousand words, and by getting it right, you could be bagging a few new fans and customers.

 Know your market; understand what they want and whether it is possible to give it to them.
 All the promotion in the world won’t matter if delivery costs are prohibitive.
 If the market is already saturated, you may want to look at diversifying.
 Do all your homework to avoid looking silly.

 Internationalization is Localization

 Ironically, by taking your website through the steps of internationalization, you are localizing your website.
-You end up with a depth of local understanding in different regions, a broader catalogue of text in different languages, and a bank of images and design ideas that relate to a range of demographics.
-To be successful, this stack of geographical micro sites must connect to your Universal Site, they must offer choice and flexibility and once they do, you will have a truly international website that has no boundaries.
+You end up with a depth of local understanding in different regions, a broader catalog of text in other languages, and a bank of images and design ideas related to various demographics.
+To be successful, this stack of geographical microsites must connect to your Universal Site; they must offer choice and flexibility.
+Once they do, you will have a truly international website with no frontiers.